My journey to Australia

 My next stop is Sydney

 Before I tell you my story about when I reached Sydney, I want to say my impressions of Sydney; I believe that Sydney is one of the few towns in the whole world, or the only town in the world that make people feel welcomed at once, because this has also happened to me.

-We docked in Sydney a short walking distance from the harbor bridge, and soon we were aware that some people were already there on the dock waiting for us, so I went to look to see if my family friends were there also to greet me and collect their presents; and sure enough they were there on the dock waving at me and I knew now that I could take their present to them.
+We docked in Sydney a short walking distance from the harbor bridge, and soon we were aware that some people were already there on the dock waiting for us, so, I went to look if my family friends were there to greet me and collect their presents; and sure enough they were there on the dock waving at me, and I knew then that I could take their present to them.
 But what should I do to do that, because in Australia everything that comes in has got to go through the custom to be checked out?
 This procedure was something new to me, although I had heard people talk about it on the ship.
-Anyhow I got their large parcel and took it down the ship under the direction of some people that directed all people carrying anything to a large building on the dock, and here I learned for the first time that the custom can look at everything you bring in Australia and if they find anything forbidden you can get in trouble.
+Anyhow, I got their large parcel and took it down the ship under the direction of some people that directed all people carrying anything to a large building on the dock, and here I learned for the first time that the custom can look at everything you bring in Australia, and if they find anything forbidden you can get in trouble.
 Anyhow there was nothing forbidden to enter Australia, as the people that had made the parcel knew what would be allowed in.
 After that I delivered the parcel to my waiting friends.